eileenowang/final_project_eileenwang/README.md

 5. Ending, a call to action:

-In the end, I want viewers to feel that obtaining happiness for themselves can be done through a tactile plan.
-For example to continue the conversation that a healthy life expectancy is more likely when paired with social support, I might link the audience to pages like meetup.com to help them start building more extensive social circles.
+In the end, I want viewers to see that happiness is not an abstract concept, and they could obtain it for themselves through a tactile plan.
+For example, to continue the conversation that a healthy life expectancy is more likely when paired with social support, I might link the audience to pages like meetup.com to help them start building more extensive social circles.

 # Initial sketches
 Map of happiness to introduce the initial impression gathered from the dataset: